 Pantone is a color matching system that ensures colors look exactly the same across substrates.
 Supplying a Pantone value allows us to guarantee that your brand colors match no matter if they are being cut from vinyl, printed on fabric, or included on your design collateral.

-Illustrator is the industry standard for large format, it allows you to design at large scale and easily link images, apply Pantone colors, and is an accepted file type for almost all of our different products.
+Illustrator is the industry standard for large format graphics.
+It allows you to design at large scale and easily link images, apply Pantone colors, and is an accepted file type for almost all of our different products.

 Why can’t I use InDesign or Photoshop?

-Most designers I know have their favorite Adobe programs, however Illustrator is the industry standard and is accepted by most vendors.
-Building your designs Illustrator will help avoid costly preflighting fees and avoid delays to your project.
-(InDesign is optimized for brochures, Photoshop for images)
+Most designers I know have their favorite Adobe programs.
+However, Illustrator is the industry standard and is accepted by most vendors.
+Building your in designs Illustrator will help avoid costly preflighting fees and avoid delays to your project.
+(InDesign is optimized for brochures, Photoshop for images.)

 What is packaging and why do I have to do it?